MadPanCake/docusaurus/docs/unlimited-adventures/troubleshooting.md

-# Solving common problems
+# 🔧 Solving common problems

 We understand that sometimes working on your server doesn't go as intended and `stuff breaks`.\
 This guide has been made to provide quick help in such situations!

-### ⚠️ Make sure your server is properly installed
+### ⚠️ Firstly - Make sure your server is properly installed

 1. Make sure you have installed the setup according to the 📗 [**installation instructions**](https://endernerds.netlify.app/docs/unlimited-adventures/installation)
 2. Make sure you are on 📄 [**Paper 1.21**](https://api.papermc.io/v2/projects/paper/versions/1.21/builds/130/downloads/paper-1.21-130.jar)